 Maths intent statement:

 As a mathematician, we begin to see that the diverse nature of maths is all around us and is an essential part of everyday life, whether we realise it or not!
 Not a day goes past without the need to use maths skills, whether it be estimating how long it takes to get to school or how far your pocket money will go at the shop or whether the distance you have thrown a javelin beats the school record!
-Therefore, mathematics forms an essential part of our broad and balanced curriculum where we endeavour to ensure that children develop an enjoyment and intrigue for maths that will stay with them throughout their lives and empower them in future life.
-We believe that unlocking mathematical fluency is an essential life skill for all learners and is a pre-requisite to being able to reason and solve problems mathematically, our cohesively planned curriculum aims to deliver this.
-Our aim is to develop a positive culture of deep understanding, confidence and competence in maths that produces strong, secure learning.
+Therefore, mathematics forms an essential part of our ambitious broad and balanced curriculum where we endeavour to ensure that children develop an enjoyment and intrigue for maths as well as resilience when faced with a challenge, that will inspire them through their maths learning journey.
+We believe that unlocking mathematical fluency is an essential life skill for all learners in our school community and is a pre-requisite to being able to reason and solve problems mathematically, our cohesively planned curriculum aims to deliver this.
+Our aim is to develop a positive culture of deep understanding, confidence and competence in maths that produces strong, secure mathematical knowledge and skills.
 As a school, we recognise that the key to unlocking the potential in our children is through the development of basic mathematical skills and the understanding and recall of times tables which therefore forms the fundamentals of our maths curriculum to enable all children to strive to achieve excellence.

 Our Maths curriculum provides breadth and balance, is relevant and engaging and is differentiated to match the needs and abilities of all our children to ensure that all children are able to excel.
 As a school, we believe in the importance of following the concrete-pictorial-approach as a means to developing a solid understanding of mathematical concepts which can be applied in a variety of contexts through reasoning and problem-solving challenges.